mikependon/RepoDB.NET/pages/features/propertyhandlers.md

 ---

 This is a feature that would allow you to handle the tranformation of the class properties and database columns (inbound/outbound).
-It allows you to customize the conversion of the class properties or specific .NET CLR types.
+It allows you to customize the conversion of the class properties and the .NET CLR types.

-The execution of the transformation contains the actual values and the affected class property context provided by the [ClassProperty](/class/classproperty) object.
+The execution of the transformation contains the actual values and the affected [ClassProperty](/class/classproperty) object to provide more context.

 #### It uses the following objects